-No-fault divorces can only be applied for if both partners are in complete mutual agreement.
+"No-fault" break-ups can only be applied for if both partners are in complete mutual agreement.
+It serves as legal grounds for a divorce in the state of NY.
 Majority of states do need ask for a grounds for divorce if this is the case.
 Whenever divorce applications are filed, be it a no-fault divorce or not, either parties can contest it before the final divorce decree is signed and finalized.
 If a couple wants to get divorced like Kings & Queens, "No-fault" is the way to go.

 What happens if a respondent violates a court ordered divorce decree?

 You now have the option to file a petition for contempt of court.
 This would need to be filed in court within the state where the divorce was granted.
 The legal response and your options on the violating respondent will depend on how severe the violation was.

 How does filing for international divorce work?

 Divorce can be filed regardless of the location of your spouse just as long as you are a resident of the state you file a divorce in.
 The moment you file for divorce, a summons will need to be served on your spouse.
 You will need the help of a lawyer to proceed if you do not know the current location of your spouse.
 Your lawyer will give you your available options in cases like these.

 Do I need to file for divorce within the same state I made a prenuptial agreement in?

 You must file for divorce within the state you currently live in.
 The stipulations are different in all states regarding how long you should be a resident before being able to file for divorce.
 Courts in majority of states will recognize a legal prenuptial agreements made in other states so long as it is not in conflict with the laws within the state.